-FY 2021-22 Transportation Budget
+FY 2022-23 Transportation Budget

-Fund Source Funding Description Gross Appropriations \$5,236,619,200 Total spending authority from all revenue sources Interdepartmental Grants (IDG) Revenue 4,044,800 Funds received by one state department from another state department, usually for services provided Adjusted Gross Appropriations \$5,232,574,400 Gross appropriations excluding IDGs; avoids double counting when adding appropriation amounts across budget areas Federal Revenue 1,448,519,000 Federal grant or matching revenue; generally dedicated to specific programs or purposes Local Revenue 80,782,000 Revenue received from local units of government for state services Private Revenue 900,000 Revenue from individuals and private entities, including payments for services, grants, and other contributions State Restricted Revenue 3,702,373,400 State revenue restricted by the State Constitution, state statute, or boilerplate that is available only for specified purposes.
-State General Fund/General Purpose (GF/GP) Revenue \$0 Unrestricted revenue from taxes and other sources available to fund basic state programs and other purposes as determined by the legislature
+Fund Source Funding Description Gross Appropriations \$6,129,448,900 Total spending authority from all revenue sources Interdepartmental Grants (IDG) Revenue 4,123,800 Funds received by one state department from another state department, usually for services provided Adjusted Gross Appropriations \$6,125,325,100 Gross appropriations excluding IDGs; avoids double counting when adding appropriation amounts across budget areas Federal Revenue 2,026,480,000 Federal grant or matching revenue; generally dedicated to specific programs or purposes Local Revenue 85,773,500 Revenue received from local units of government for state services Private Revenue 16,800,000 Revenue from individuals and private entities, including payments for services, grants, and other contributions State Restricted Revenue 3,905,021,600 State revenue restricted by the State Constitution, state statute, or other restriction which limits use for specific purposes.
+State General Fund/General Purpose (GF/GP) Revenue \$91,250,000 Unrestricted revenue from taxes and other sources available to fund basic state programs and other purposes as determined by the legislature

-Note: This table and other figures used in this presentation reflect the budget as enacted on September 30, 2021 (2021 PA 87) and do not include subsequent supplemental appropriations.
+Note: This table and other figures used in this presentation reflect the budget as enacted in July 2022, in Article 13 of 2022 PA 166 (House Bill 5783), and supplemental appropriations made through 2023 PA 1 (Senate Bill 7), effective January 31, 2023.

-FY 2021-22 Fund Sources
+FY 2022-23 Fund Sources

 State restricted revenue - primarily from motor fuel and vehicle registration taxes - is the largest fund source in the state transportation budget.
 Federal aid is the second largest.
-There was no direct GF/GP appropriation in the FY 2021-22 budget.